Workflows

 While the pre-built workflows in Crates are the quickest way to get started, a workflow built custom to your situation can offer powerful, personalized efficiency measures that fit your particular MSP and customer needs.

 A subworkflow is a workflow that is also a part of another workflow.
 In Rewst, every automation can function as either a larger executing workflow or a smaller subworkflow.
+You can create your own subworkflows, or use one of our pre-built subworkflows, cataloged in this section of our documentation site.

 In the example below, you have a main workflow called Create Ticket.
 In it, you choose which PSA the organization has.
 Once that has been decided, you then go to a subworkflow, which encompasses the actual creation of the ticket.
 Note the pink border and icon on the action, denoting that it is a subworkflow.